BenIsTrying/COMP3015final70/README.md

 This code works by calling on fucntions from *Glad*, *GLM*, *GLFW*, and *openGL*.
 All versions relate to the sugestted version from COMP3015 overview of assignments.

+Within the current version of the program the user presses run and th ecode witll then import all neccsary exsternal files and load a model held within the meadia folder, this then is displayed.
+Once the modle is loaded in the vertex shader then creates two functions actign as the lights with attributes like position, and Material this is how the shader assigns values on how reflective or dark an object should be. after these two are made the program then calculates how this should affect the modle and applys this to the scene.

 ## How does your code fit together and how should a programmer navigate it (not intended to be an exercise in formally documenting the code)?

 The program consists of mutiple pages with many uses, there are: